Manila takes non-confrontational stand vs China in sea feud

 "Moving forward, we are taking a different approach to avoid any drawbacks and challenges," the statement added.

+Former Philippine Foreign Secretary Albert del Rosario, who spearheaded a legal challenge to China's vast territorial claims in an international arbitration case that the Philippines largely won in 2016, urged Filipinos to ask President Rodrigo Duterte "to be more proactive and assertive in defending what is ours."
+A survey, he said, has shown that most Filipinos want the Philippines to assert its sovereign rights upheld by the 2016 arbitration ruling.

+"Why are we so timid in the face of China's missile and bomber diplomacy?" asked former national security adviser Roilo Golez.
+"The world is watching and our response, hat in hand, is a vague 'diplomatic action.'"

-After rising to power nearly two years ago, President Rodrigo Duterte took steps to thaw the Philippines' frosty ties with China over the sea disputes in an effort to secure Chinese infrastructure funds and investment while often criticizing security policies of the United States, his country's treaty ally.
+After becoming president nearly two years ago, Duterte took steps to thaw the Philippines' frosty ties with China over the sea disputes in an effort to secure Chinese infrastructure funds and investment while often criticizing security policies of the United States, his country's treaty ally.

 The Duterte administration has also muted criticisms of China's increasingly assertive actions in the disputed territories, including the installation of missile defense systems on seven islands it built on disputed reefs close to other areas occupied by rival claimants, including the Philippines, Vietnam, Taiwan and Malaysia.

 The long-range bombers involved in the recently reported exercise would have all of Southeast Asia in range.
-They reportedly landed on Woody Island, China's largest base in the Paracel Islands that are also claimed by Vietnam and Taiwan.
+They reportedly landed on Woody Island, China's largest base in the Paracel Islands, which are also claimed by Vietnam and Taiwan.

-The Department of Foreign Affairs said the Philippines had gained much under Duterte and intended to achieve more.

-Critics and nationalists have accused Duterte of squandering the Philippines' arbitration victory and helping embolden China.